 - Apply online (you will receive the Application Disclosure Statement)

 - Complete the Self-Certification Form and return to your lender

 - If approved for the loan, you will be provided an Approval Disclosure Statement

 - Finally, you will receive a Final Disclosure Statement (allowing you up to three days to cancel the loan before it is disbursed to the school)

 If you have an questions related to the new regulations, please visit the Office of Financial Aid.

 - Make sure that you have completed the FAFSA and considered all of your federal financing options first, including Federal Direct Stafford Loans, Graduate PLUS Loans and/or Parent PLUS Loans.

 - Consider applying with a willing, creditworthy co-signer.

-- Carefully review the Saint Xavier University Historical Private Lender List below, along with other lender options, to compare loan products and apply for the product that best suits your eligibility and needs.
+- Carefully review the Saint Xavier University ElmSelect private lender tool to compare loan products and apply for the product that best suits your eligibility and needs.